moby/moby/docs/sources/userguide/dockerhub.md

 The [Docker Hub](https://hub.docker.com) is a centralized resource for working with Docker and its components.
-Docker Hub helps you collaborate with colleagues and get the most out of Docker.To do this, it provides services such as:
+Docker Hub helps you collaborate with colleagues and get the most out of Docker.
+To do this, it provides services such as:

 * Docker image hosting.
 * User authentication.